ivangfr/springboot-graphql-databases/README.md

 # `springboot-graphql-databases`

 The goal of this project is to explore [GraphQL](https://graphql.org).
-For it, we will implement three microservices:
+For it, we will implement two microservices:
-`author-book-api`, `author-book-client` and `book-review-api`.
+`author-book-api` and `book-review-api`.

 # Microservices